 12. Have a Media Kit Ready

 If you’re serious about becoming a social media influencer, you also need to prepare a media kit that will help prospective clients learn more about you.
-This is a digital portfolio that showcases your personal brand, work, and achievements.
-In other words, it’s the pitch that helps convince prospective clients to work with you.
+In simpler terms, this digital portfolio serves as one of the best portfolio websites where you can exhibit your personal brand, work, and accomplishments.
+Essentially, it acts as the ultimate presentation that persuades potential clients to collaborate with you.